 Large, adult Grey Nurse Sharks use the Shark Cave for shelter during the day before they head out at night to hunt.
 The cave opens up at about 15 metres and goes down to 26 metres at the back of the cave.
 The cave looks like a big overhang with the silhouettes of Grey Nurse sharks make great photos!
 The sharks are not guaranteed and they are also very skittish/shy.
 As long as you are still and not swimming towards them you can a great encounter.
 After the cave you can spend some time looking for nudibranchs and reef fish around the site.

-WHERE: We meet at Ocean Reef Marina or Mindarie Marina at 8.00 am sharp.
-By 8:15 we will be cruising over to the Opera House.
+WHERE: We meet at Molfetta Quay Jetty, Fremantle at 7:45am sharp.
+By 8:00 we will be cruising over to the Opera House.
 Usually do 1 dive on The Shark Cave and the 2nd dive around West End or Swirl Reef, depending on conditions.
-Back by approximately 14:00, hopefully before the sea-breeze comes in.
+Back by approximately 16:00, hopefully before the sea-breeze comes in.

-FORMAT: 30 minute boat trip to dive site for first dive, with a 1.5-2 hour surface interval whilst moving to 2nd site.
+FORMAT: Approximately 1 hour boat trip to dive site for first dive, with a 90 minute surface interval whilst moving to 2nd site.
 All dives must be done within no decompression limits.
 Staff will be monitoring computers.
 Nitrox is also available for those with Enriched Air certification but must be organised at least a day or two before the charter.

 Two Dives, Charter fees and 2nd Tank

 Safety Sausage (SMB) and whistle

 Proof of Enriched Air (Nitrox) Certification if using Nitrox

 Nitrox 32% – must be organised a day or two before the charter

 Bookings can be made via the shop on 9240 6662 or pop in for a chat!